fieldtrip/website/development/testing.md

 **Method C**: If that is also not possible, the result of the algorithm on a particular real-world dataset has to be interpreted as being correct, and that solution should be reused as reference solution (i.e. regression testing).
 For example, if a function calculates the [forward solution](https://www.fieldtriptoolbox.org/tutorial/headmodel_meg/) for a certain subject then it should be tested against a reference solution, which could be the forward solution of a subject in MNI coordinates.

-Tests that need to load test data should include **[dccnpath](/utilities/dccnpath)** to ensure that every user has the correct path to the test data. **[dccnpath](https://github.com/fieldtrip/fieldtrip/blob/master/utilities/dccnpath.m)**  takes as _input_ the path to where the test data are downloaded in the Donders Centre for Cognitive Neuroimaging (DCCN) computer cluster and it _outputs_ the corresponding path to these input test data in your local computer.
-For the [publicly available data](https://download.fieldtriptoolbox.org/), it checks if they are downloaded in your local computer, and if not it downloads them automatically.
+Tests that need to load test data should include **[dccnpath](/utilities/dccnpath)** to ensure that every user has the correct path to the test data.
+The **[dccnpath](/utilities/dccnpath)** function takes as _input_ the path to where the test data are located on the DCCN central storage and compute cluster; the _output_ is the corresponding path to these test data on your local computer.
+For the [publicly available data](https://download.fieldtriptoolbox.org/), it downloads them automatically.

-Also, when you create a new test script you should always include a _list of dependencies_ in the beginning of the script.
+Also, when you create a new test script you should always include a _list of requirements and dependencies_ at the beginning of the script.
 For instance:

     % WALLTIME 00:10:00
     % MEM 2gb
+    % DATA public
     % DEPENDENCY ft_definetrial ft_preprocessing
-    % DATA public

 Regarding the list of dependencies:

 #### Memory & Walltime

-Test that are executed automatically (i.e. files with the name `test_xxx.m`) MUST include the **amount of memory** that the execution takes and the **duration** that the test script runs.
-This is needed to schedule the test scripts on the Donders compute cluster.
-The memory should include the amount of memory that MATLAB takes itself (which is about 500MB); it does not have to be very accurate, rounding it off to the nearest GB is fine.
+Test that are executed automatically (i.e., files with the name `test_xxx.m`) MUST include the **amount of memory** that the execution takes and the **duration** that the test script runs.
+This is needed to schedule the test scripts on the [Donders compute cluster](https://hpc.dccn.nl).
+The memory should also include the amount of memory that MATLAB takes itself (which is about 2gb); it does not have to be very accurate, rounding it off to the nearest GB is fine.
 The time should include the time that MATLAB itself takes to start (which is about 30-60 seconds), but also the time that it takes to load data, etcetera.
 Again, there is no reason to make this very tight, if it is too short the execution of the test job might be aborted before it has completed.
 We suggest using for example 10 or 20 minutes, or 1 or 2 hours.

+#### Data usage

+You SHOULD include a line that lists what **type of data** your test script uses.
+A test script might not use data (i.e., `% DATA no`) or use publicly available data (i.e., `% DATA public`) or private data (i.e., `% DATA private`).

+In case you contribute a test script that uses data, please [share it with the developers](/faq/how_should_i_send_example_data_to_the_developers) or attach it to the pull request.

 #### Dependency on other FieldTrip functions

-All test scripts SHOULD if possible include a line that lists the **dependencies**, i.e. (high- or low-level) FieldTrip functions to which the test script is particularly sensitive.
+All test scripts SHOULD ideally include a line that lists the **dependencies**, i.e. (high- or low-level) FieldTrip functions to which the test script is particularly sensitive.
 This allows developers to quickly search for existing test scripts and evaluate them whenever they change the specific FieldTrip function.
-In that way *your* test script helps to ensure that existing functionality does not break.

-#### Data usage

-You SHOULD include a line that lists what **type of data** your test script uses.
-A test script might not use data (i.e., % DATA no) or use publicly available data (i.e., % DATA public) or not publicly available data (i.e., % DATA private).

-In case your test script uses data, you should also include them in your [pull request](https://github.com/fieldtrip/fieldtrip/pulls).

 ## Working with data

-Some test scripts use simulated data generated in the test script and don't need to download any data to run.
-These test scripts include the dependency: ``% DATA no``
+Some test scripts use simulated data generated in the test script and don't need any external data to run.

-For test scripts that read data from disk, it is required that the data files are present on the DCCN computer cluster.
-There are two types of test data: the private and the public test data.
+For test scripts that do read data from disk, it is required for the data files to be present on the DCCN central storage.
+There are two types of test data: private and public.

-The private test data is stored in the network directory `/home/common/matlab/fieldtrip/data/test` (which on the DCCN Windows desktops is available on `H:\common\matlab\fieldtrip\data\test`).
-The private test data is only available to users that have connection to the [DCCN intranet](https://intranet.donders.ru.nl/).
-Test scripts that use private test data include the dependency: ``% DATA private``
+The private test data is stored in the directory `/home/common/matlab/fieldtrip/data/test`, which on the DCCN Windows desktops is available on `H:\common\matlab\fieldtrip\data\test`.
+This is only available to users inside the DCCN.

-The public test data is stored in the network directory `/home/common/matlab/fieldtrip/data/ftp` (which on the Donders Windows desktops is available on `H:\common\matlab\fieldtrip\data\ftp`).
-The public test data is available to all the users through the [WebDAV download server](https://download.fieldtriptoolbox.org/) of FieldTrip.
-Test scripts that use public test data include the dependency: ``% DATA public``
+The public test data is stored in the directory `/home/common/matlab/fieldtrip/data/ftp`, which on the Donders Windows desktops is available on `H:\common\matlab\fieldtrip\data\ftp`.
+This data is also available to through the [download server](https://download.fieldtriptoolbox.org/).

 {% include markup/info %}
-Please note that test scripts that include ``DATA no`` and ``DATA public`` can be run by every user.
+Note that test scripts with ``DATA no`` and ``DATA public`` can be executed by every user.
+If needed, the **[dccnpath](/utilities/dccnpath)** function will download the public data automatically.
 {% include markup/end %}